pzaino/thecrowler/doc/information_seed_lifecycle.md

 `InformationSeed.config` is seed-specific JSON.
 It selects from providers that are already present in the global `information_seed.providers` map and allowed by `information_seed.provider_allow_list`; it does not define provider credentials.
+Free/public discovery options such as `rss_feed` and `common_crawl_index` should appear before paid/API-key integrations in operator configuration so seed runs prefer lower-friction sources.
+API-based providers (for example Brave Search, Bing Web Search, Google CSE, Shodan, or a custom `http_json` gateway with credentials) must be clearly labelled as paid, commercial, or API-key integrations in shared examples and deployment runbooks.

-API-based providers (for example Brave Search, Bing Web Search, or a custom `http_json` gateway) are the recommended production path.
-The `browser_search` HTML adapter is disabled unless it is explicitly configured and allow-listed; use it only for local fixtures or after reviewing the target site's robots.txt, terms of service, consent flow, and rate-limit expectations.
+The `browser_search` HTML adapter is disabled unless it is explicitly configured and allow-listed.
+Use it only for local fixtures or after reviewing the target site's robots.txt, terms of service, consent flow, anti-abuse policy, and rate-limit expectations.
+Scraping public search result pages can create legal, contractual, privacy, and service-reliability risk; prefer official APIs when a provider offers them, identify your crawler with an appropriate User-Agent where allowed, do not bypass consent or access controls, do not send credentials to HTML search pages, and keep deterministic fixtures in tests instead of hitting live search engines.
+Always configure explicit provider limits such as `rate_limit`, `max_requests`, `max_pages`, `page_size`, and `timeout`; use conservative values such as `rate_limit: 30s`, `max_requests: 1`, and `max_pages: 1` for public HTML search pages until the site owner or applicable policy permits more.
 Its CSS selectors are site-specific, credentials are stripped rather than sent, and strict page/request/timeout/debug-output caps apply.
 All fields are optional, but this example shows the complete production contract for the current runner:

 ```json
 {